percona/pbm-docs/docs/features/selective-backup.md

 1. Only **logical** backups and restores are supported.
 2. Selective backups and restores are supported in sharded clusters for non-sharded collections starting with version 2.0.3.
 Sharded collections are supported starting with version 2.1.0.
 3. Sharded time series collections are not supported.
-4. Multiple namespaces are not yet supported for selective backups.
-However, you can specify several namespaces for the restore (e.g., restore several collections of a database).
-5. Multi-collection transactions are not yet supported for selective restore.
+4. Multi-collection transactions are not yet supported for selective restore.
 However, if you use them and attempt a selective restore, it may break [ACID](../reference/glossary.md#acid) because not all operations with this transaction are restored.
 PBM applies oplog events that relate only to the specified namespaces(s).
 Thus, from the transaction's point of view, the data consistency may be broken.

     For example, you have a transaction that involves collections A and B. When you restore collection A, PBM replays oplog events only for collection A and ignores those related to collection B. As a result, the state of collection B remains unchanged and is no longer consistent with collection A.

-6. System collections in ``admin``, ``config``, and ``local`` databases cannot be backed up and restored selectively.
+5. System collections in ``admin``, ``config``, and ``local`` databases cannot be backed up and restored selectively.
 You must make a full backup and restore to include them.
-7. Selective point-in-time recovery is not supported for sharded clusters.
+6. Selective point-in-time recovery is not supported for sharded clusters.
-8. Selective backups are not supported for deployments with [config shards :octicons-link-external-16:](https://www.mongodb.com/docs/v8.0/core/sharded-cluster-config-servers/#std-label-sharded-cluster-config-server-config-shards) - config server replica sets that also store application data.
+7. Selective backups are not supported for deployments with [config shards :octicons-link-external-16:](https://www.mongodb.com/docs/v8.0/core/sharded-cluster-config-servers/#std-label-sharded-cluster-config-server-config-shards) - config server replica sets that also store application data.

 ## Sharded collections